I've already given you some tips on how to spend Black Friday

 Are you one of those people who goes on a diet every New Year's Day?
 This year, grab a friend and go for a walk

 every day this week instead.
+Or ask a coworker to shoot some hoops over your lunch break.
 Not only will it help you feel better about yourself once New Year's does roll around, but you'll be spending quality time with a friend.

 9. Let Go Of Past Baggage